NixOS/rfcs/rfcs/0000-rfc-process.md

 that will help them bring the RFC to completion.
 The goal is to improve the chances that the RFC is both desired and likely to be implemented.

-Once the author is happy with the state of the RFC, he tells it's ready for wider community review.
-And the review process happens.
+Once the author is happy with the state of the RFC, she/he should seek for wider community review by stating the readyness of the work.
+Advertisement on the mailing-list and IRC is an acceptable way of doing that.

-After the review process has settled a decision is taken by community vote, with @edolstra as a BDFL that can override any decision.
+After a number of rounds of review the discussion should settle and a general consensus should emerge.
+This bit is left intentionnaly vague and should be refined in the future.
+We don't have a technical commitee so controversial changes will be rejected by default.

 Whoever merges the RFC should do the following: